 Well, that used to be the case, but the firm’s expansion in London and Bristol means new opportunities.
 Still, 80% of Michelmores staff are in the Devon city, and most of its trainees are based there too.

 Michelmores divides its work into three departments: private wealth, real estate and finance & investment.
 Like some other regional firms, it does a strong line in sectors that would baffle City slickers: it boasts of having the largest team of agriculture solicitors in the country, for example, and also tackles local government and education work.
 Retail, manufacturing and energy feature as well.
-The 60-partner outfit recently ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.
+In 2017, the 60-partner outfit ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.

-The firm does a decent line in blogging, including contributions from trainees featuring gems such as “A healthy respect for what you don’t know is useful; primitive humans were right to fear the dark because it probably had a panther in it”.
+The firm does a decent line in blogging, including contributions from trainees featuring gems such as, “A healthy respect for what you don’t know is useful; primitive humans were right to fear the dark because it probably had a panther in it”.
 You’ll find this and other pearls of wisdom on the Michelmores trainee Twitter account.

 HR-approved praise is one thing, but Michelmores trainees are also pretty glowing when they speak in confidence.
 One insider tells us that “Michelmores provides brilliant training.
 A lot of effort is put into ensuring that each seat is useful and you get a valuable experience”.
 Another adds: “Really enjoyable, solid and varied experience to date.
 Very well-rounded training, from the acute commercial and legal knowledge gained from our sector approach to the more ‘human’ side, e.g. wellbeing, resilience, leadership etc.” Not exactly the dirt-dishing we were hoping for, but fair enough.